10 Best Hiking Shoes and Boots of 2018

 BREATHABILITY - This is another critical consideration when choosing footwear and one of the principle reasons we hike in trail runners.
 Your feet are going to sweat a lot when you hike, especially on warm days.
 If that moisture doesn't have an easy way to escape, it will make the skin on your feet soft and prone to blisters.
 Shoes that are highly breathable are generally not waterproof and will get wet quickly when it rains.
 But, they also dry quickly too.

 ANKLE SUPPORT - Ankle support is one of the most widely contested topics among backpackers when discussing footwear.
 If you want proof, read through the comment section of our post: 5 Reasons To Ditch Your Hiking Boots.
 This is a highly personal choice and we have our own opinions on the matter.
-In general, we feel claims of ankle support in backpacking footwear are wildly exaggerated.
-In order to get true ankle support you need high top footwear laced tightly around your ankles, which most boot wearers don't actually do.
+In general, we feel claims of ankle support in hiking footwear are wildly exaggerated.
+In order to get true ankle support, you need high top footwear laced tightly around your ankles, which most boot wearers don't actually do.
 In our opinion, most people in athletic condition with healthy ankles carrying light to moderate loads don't really need additional ankle support for backpacking.

 HEEL-TO-TOE DROP - Traditional shoes usually have a noticeable drop in height from their heel to toe with the idea that it increases your running efficiency.
 Some trail runners have "zero drop," meaning your foot is the same distance off the ground from heel to toe.
 Proponents of zero drop claim that it puts less stress on your body and more closely emulates a natural running style.